-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Geometric distribution.
+Functions to compute the probability mass function (pmf), cumulative distribution function, quantile function, and confidence bounds for the Geometric distribution.

 Usage